Our Lab

 Surrounded by the rolling hills of Klosterneuburg and just a short drive into the center of Vienna, our lab at ISTA is perfectly positioned!

-Our lab is situated on the 3rd floor of Lab Building West with three windows overlooking the cantina patio.
-Our lab consists of two small 10 m2 measurement labs and a 65 m2 main lab.
-One of the measurement labs is used for fine sample prep work, and the other houses the pumps and compressors for the Teslatrons.
-The benefit of moving into a brand new physics building allowed us to carefully tailor the infrastructure, including electricity, gas flow, chilled water, etc., for our needs.
-Everything needed to run each system is hanging from the ceiling directly above each cryostat.
-The lab is prepared for the operation of four Teslatrons (14, 12 and two 8 teslas) and we’re looking forward to maximizing its potential!
+Our lab is situated on the 3rd floor of Lab Building West with six windows overlooking the cantina patio.
+Our lab consists of three small 10 m2 measurement labs and two 65 m2 main lab.
+The smaller measurement labs house the Laue, the BIB, pumps and compressors for the superconducting magnets, and a 4.5 kV capacitor bank that powers our pulsed field magnet.
+A huge benefit of moving into a brand new physics building is that we could carefully tailor the infrastructure, including electricity, gas flow, chilled water, etc., for our needs.
+Everything needed to run each system can be accessed from the ceiling directly above each cryostat.
+The lab is prepared for carrying out a lot of high-field measurements and we’re looking forward to maximizing its potential!

 Equipment